FaabLondon/WDI_LDN_PROJECT4/readme.md

 <p align="center"><img src="https://i.imgur.com/k2nGHcw.png" width="700"></p>

 ###### Registration & login
 * The user can go directly to the index page and show pages without registering or logging in.
 However he/she can only add items to the cart/shopping bag or leave comments, once registered/logged in.
 There are 2 forms for registration and login.
-Both manage errors and incorrect input from the user.
+Both manage omitted and incorrect input from the user.

 <p align="center"><img src="https://i.imgur.com/AJznuVZ.png" width="700"></p>